 - With the help of a sharp knife, cut the top pointed segment of the leaf and then go ahead cutting the sharp edges on both sides.
 Look for the yellow ooze, if present you might need to wash the leaf again as we require only the gel part.

 - Place the leaf flat now, and carefully slice the green skin of the leaf with a knife.
 You can now see the clear gel which can be separated by removing the leaf on the other side.

 - Wash the gel extracted properly with water, cut it into cubes and store it in a clean container for use.

 How safe is it to use?

-The gel of Aloe Vera is packed with antioxidants and is also known for it’s antiseptic, antiviral and antibacterial properties.
+The gel of Aloe Vera is packed with antioxidants and is also known for its antiseptic, antiviral and antibacterial properties.
 Due to which it is been used for medicinal purposes.
-The vitamins, minerals and amino acids in this plant makes it beneficial for health and curing ailments.
+The vitamins, minerals and amino acids in this plant make it beneficial for health and curing ailments.

-On the other hand, the use of Aloe Vera latex (yellow liquid) orally is considered toxic leading to abdominal cramps and diarrhea.
-Also, a research shows concern with regards to the Aloe Vera latex stating possibility of development of cancer.
+On the other hand, the use of Aloe Vera latex (yellow liquid) orally is considered toxic leading to abdominal cramps and diarrhoea.
+Also, research shows concern with regards to the Aloe Vera latex stating the possibility of the development of cancer.

 You need to consult your doctor before taking Aloe Vera orally if there are any other ongoing medications as there can be chances of drug interactions leading to adverse effects.

 Benefits and various uses of Aloe Vera gel: